Course Outline

 Designing Salary Structures

-• Adjusting salary structures to account for inflation and internal policy changes
+• Adjusting salary structures for inflation and internal policy changes ensures that the compensation system remains fair and relevant over time.

 Benefits, Incentives, and Non-Salary Compensation